algolia/algoliasearch-zendesk/app/README.md

     //
     // Optional configuration:
     //
-    indexPrefix: 'zendesk_',    // or you custom <INDEX_PREFIX>
+    indexPrefix: 'zendesk_',    // or your custom <INDEX_PREFIX>
     baseUrl: '/hc/',            // the base URL of your Help Center
-    poweredBy: true,            // show the poweredBy link (requirement of Algolia's free plan)
+    poweredBy: true,            // show the "Search by Algolia" link (required if you're on Algolia's FREE plan)
     colors: {
       primary: '#D4D4D4',       // the primary color
       secondary: '#D4D4D4'      // the secondary color